russian-bogatyr/AKWebsite.github.io/index.md

 **Status**: Completed.
 Project published [here](#https://simmer.io/@Pandorec/booster-v1-2)

 **Description**: The first project in Unity 3D.
-Simple game with idea to avoid obstacles, static and moving, to erach a final point.
-User can navigate via three key.
+Simple game with idea to avoid obstacles, static and moving, to reach a final point.
+User can navigate via three keys.
+In this game you will face moving obstacles, dark levels with limited vision.
+Just a reminder, be calm when you are playing!

 **Key Features**: Collision check, loading new scenes, Using sound system in Unity 3D